Want to experience all Barbados has to offer?

 For more information, learn about the parish of St. Peter.

 St. Lucy is located on the north coast of Barbados.
 It’s a remarkably unspoiled and rugged part of Barbados with some beautiful scenery and makes for a lovely drive.

-Although this parish is somewhat undeveloped compared to others, it still has some interesting places to visit.
-If you’re a keen surfer or kitesurfer, then you’ll find excellent waves at Maycocks Bay.
+Although this parish is somewhat undeveloped compared to others, it still has some exciting places to visit.
+If you’re a keen surfer or kitesurfer, then you’ll find great waves at Maycocks Bay.

 There are also two lighthouses and three churches in this parish to visit and experience.

 For more information, check out our page on the parish of St. Lucy.

 St. George is located in the middle of Barbados, overlooking both the south and west coasts.

 This parish is made up of many sugar cane fields, which slopes gently down towards the sea.

 Despite there being no beaches in this parish, there are still some attractions to lure you to this part of the island.

-Aside from the beautiful historical churches, another spot of interest in St. George is Gun Hill Signal Station.
+Aside from the beautiful historic churches, another spot of interest in St. George is Gun Hill Signal Station.
 There’s also Orchid World, home to over 20,000 orchids, which also makes a great afternoon out.

 For more information, see our page about the parish of St. George.

 St. Thomas is located in central Barbados.
 Like St. George, this parish also has no coastline.
 However, there’s still plenty to see and do here.

 St. Thomas is entirely different from the rest of the island – it’s made up of steep hills and winding country roads surrounded by cane fields, woods, caves, and gullies.
 You’ll also find the weather slightly more refreshing and breezier in St. Thomas, and there’s loads of lush greenery throughout this parish.

 St. Thomas also has some natural delights such as Harrison’s Cave and Welchman Hall Gully.

 For more information, see our page about the parish of St. Thomas.